 Taking a vintage inspired recipe and baking it modern...

-This is my great Aunt Ruth’s vintage recipe for Old-Fashioned Blueberry Muffins.
-Aunt Ruth worked for a prominent family that owned a department store in West Virginia, where she mastered her baking skills and created several recipes that have been passed down.
+Recipe History: I’ve gone back to my roots and taken my great Aunt Ruth’s vintage recipe for Old-Fashioned Blueberry Muffins and baked them modern swapping out methods and ingredients.
+Aunt Ruth worked for a prominent family that owned a department store in West Virginia.
+This is where she mastered her baking skills and created several recipes that have been passed down within our family.

 How to make Gluten-Free Blueberry Muffins:

 Use fresh or frozen berries: These muffins are delicious year-round, however, they taste even better with fresh hand-picked blueberries.
 After picking the berries, put them in them in an air-tight container and store in the fridge for 1-2 weeks.
 To freeze them, place berries on a 1/2 sheet pan lined with parchment paper.
 Do not wash them as their natural coating helps preserve them.
 Spread in a single layer and freeze for 1 hour.
 Place berries in ziploc bags or vacuum seal them for up to 8-10 months.